Sources of existing data

 Other lists of recommended repositories

-Scientific journals and communities have compiled a number of lists of recommended repositories, searchable by discipline and other characteristics
+Scientific journals and communities have compiled a number of lists and registries of recommended repositories, searchable by discipline and other characteristics.

 - Nature - Scientific Data: Recommended Data Repositories